WilDev-Studios/Liminal/README.md

 - Exit:
   - Hassle-free exiting of the program.
 - Explore:
-  - Opens the projects folder in Windows File Explorer.
+  - Opens the projects folder in Windows File Explorer (optionally a specific project folder).
   ![Explore Example](https://github.com/WilDev-Studios/Liminal/blob/main/media/example-1.png)
 - Help:
   - Displays a list of all commands (even ones created by users).